 On February 8, 2023, the Board, upon recommendation of the compensation and talent committee, approved the annual incentives to be paid to the Covered Executives for performance in 2022 consistent with the Company's Existing Compensation Policy, which amounts are reported in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table above.
 The board of directors determined that the corporate goals had been achieved at 82.5% of the overall target, and that as a baseline, the achievement of the corporate goals and individual goals would account for 75% and 25%, respectively, of each Covered Executive's 2022 annual incentive payout other than with respect to the President and Chief Executive Officer, whose corporate goals and individual goals would account for 100% and 0%, respectively, of the President and Chief executive officer's 2022 annual incentive payout.
-In light of the corporate reorganization, the board of directors further determined that certain of the Covered Executives (other than the President and Chief Executives (other than the Weighting of the annual performance bonus for such Covered Executives (other than the President and Chief Executive Officer) would be adjusted, within the parameters of the annual bonus program and in consultation with the President and Chief Executive Officer, to reflect such personal contributions.
+In light of the corporate reorganization, the board of directors further determined that certain of the Covered Officers had made strong personal contributions to the Company and determined that the weighting of the annual performance bonus for such Covered Executives (other than the President and Chief Executive Officer) would be adjusted, within the parameters of the annual bonus program and in consultation with the President and Chief Executive Officer, to reflect such personal contributions.